joey-qytyku/OS-90-fixed/docs/exefmt.md

 }OS_EXE_HEADER;
 ```

-The NF format uses relative virtual addresses, refered to as RVA in the docs.
+The NXF format uses relative virtual addresses, refered to as RVA in the docs.
 Originally, I planned to make all addresses file-relative, but this proved to be unnecessary and made conversion from PE more complicated.

 The stack is a location in the BSS section.
 The size is defined in the header.
 The entry point of the driver simply points to the driver header, it is not the real entry point.
 The RVA is relative to the program data section, or in other words, relative to were the file is loaded in memory.